campbell-frost/supacrud/README.md

 supacrud -s
 ```

-If you don't specify any flags, supaCRUD will prompt you to choose an operation interactively.
+If you don't specify any flags, supacrud will prompt you to choose an operation interactively.

 ## CRUD Operations

-supaCRUD supports the following operations:
+supacrud supports the following operations:

 1. **All**: Add Create, Read, Update, Delete Ops for the specified table
 2. **Create**: Add new records to your specified table